Used Electrical & Electronic Appliances Trading License in Dubai: Cost and Requirements

 Location: Dubai South Business Hub Free Zone, near Al Maktoum International Airport

-The Used Electrical and Electronic Appliances Trading Licence operates under Activity Code 4774.95, which falls within the International Standard Industrial Classification (ISIC) framework and covers the retail sale of second-hand electrical goods.
+The Used Electrical and Electronic Appliances Trading License operates under Activity Code 4774.95, which falls within the International Standard Industrial Classification (ISIC) framework and covers the retail sale of second-hand electrical goods.
 This classification provides a clearly defined scope of permitted operations, which is important for customs declarations, banking relationships, and regulatory compliance.

-Who This Licence Is Suited For
+Who This License Is Suited For

-This licence is particularly well-suited to entrepreneurs targeting the refurbished electronics resale market, where demand for quality used goods continues to outpace formal supply in many regions.
+This license is particularly well-suited to entrepreneurs targeting the refurbished electronics resale market, where demand for quality used goods continues to outpace formal supply in many regions.
 It is equally relevant for international traders who want a UAE base from which to manage re-export operations to emerging markets across Africa, South Asia, and the Middle East.
 SMEs and startups will find the free zone structure attractive given the combination of 100% foreign ownership, no requirement for a local sponsor, and relatively straightforward setup procedures.

-Licence Requirements and Compliance
+License Requirements and Compliance

-The documentation required to apply for this licence is straightforward by international standards.
+The documentation required to apply for this license is straightforward by international standards.
 Core requirements include valid passport copies for all shareholders and directors, confirmation of visa status, a completed application form submitted to the Dubai South Business Hub Free Zone authority, and a basic business plan outlining the nature and scope of trading activities.

 Under the free zone trading activity structure, there is no requirement to operate a physical retail outlet.
 This significantly reduces overhead costs for businesses whose primary focus is wholesale trading, import and re-export, or online-facilitated sales.
 However, businesses handling physical stock will need to consider appropriate warehousing arrangements within or near the free zone.